Last Updated on

-5. Comfortable Environment
+5. Create a Comfortable Environment

 Make sure there are no unnecessary distractions, noises or sounds that may disturb your baby.
-Make your baby’s room is warm and cosy with enough lighting.
+Make your baby’s room warm and cosy with enough lighting.
 If your baby is very young, you may try swaddling too.

-6. Get the Cues
+6. Understand Cues

-7. Pet Phrases
+7. Use Pet Phrases